-China pegged its currency at 8.28 renminbi to the dollar in 1994.33 The initial motivation for setting a fixed rate was to give exporters greater predictability, and this is not a trivial issue.
+China pegged its currency at 8.28 renminbi to the dollar in 1994.
+The initial motivation for setting a fixed rate was to give exporters greater predictability, and this is not a trivial issue.
 Volatile exchange rates can wreak havoc with planning and profits.
-Hedging costs money, and even sophisticated players can
+Hedging costs money, and even sophisticated players can wind up worse off from trying to protect against exchange rate movements than if they had done nothing.

 But as the Chinese economy performed well, China maintained its peg, which increasingly looked to be at an artificially low level (as economies become more successful, their currencies usually rise in value).
 Like the Japanese before them, China saw trade surpluses with the United States grow and started acquiring U.S. assets.
-But for many years, this pattern looked benign, since the Chinese surpluses, although sustained, were not large by global standards.34
+But for many years, this pattern looked benign, since the Chinese surpluses, although sustained, were not large by global standards.

 And then the Asian crisis hit.
 The causes are debated, but external debt has risen sharply in many Asian economies.
 Many had set interest rates high to attract foreign investors and had currency pegs.
 Unfortunately they were too successful.
 The influx of hot money stimulated their economies and produced trade deficits.
 High domestic interest rates and a fixed exchange rate made borrowing in foreign currencies like the dollar look like a smart move.
 Thailand in particular went on a debt binge.
-But that put borrowers at risk of much higher debt-servicing costs if the home currency fell versus the dollar.
+But that put borrowers at risk of much higher debtservicing costs if the home currency fell versus the dollar.

 Speculators, seeing Thailand's precarious position, started to attack the currency.
-Thailand wound up depleting its foreign exchange in mounting a defense and was first to let its currency float in July 1997.35 As the baht plunged, many banks and companies that had borrowed in foreign currencies suddenly saw the debt payments skyrocket, pushing them into insolvency.
+Thailand wound up depleting its foreign exchange in mounting a defense and was first to let its currency float in July 1997.
+As the baht plunged, many banks and companies that had borrowed in foreign currencies suddenly saw the debt payments skyrocket, pushing them into insolvency.

 Although the Asian countries wanted to organize a bailout, the move was beaten back aggressively by Treasury Secretary Robert Rubin, his deputy secretary, Larry Summers, and Timothy Geithner, then at the IMF but about to assume the role of assistant secretary for international affairs at the Treasury.
 The IMF provided a rescue package in August, using the same template it had in Mexico in 1995, requiring structural reforms, such as cutting government spending, letting insolvent institutions fail, and raising interest rates.
 Note that this is almost the polar opposite of the approach advanced economies used to fight the current crisis.
-37 turing, thereby giving Wall Street a huge stake in the subsequent "reform" agenda introduced: Basel capital adequacy ratios were to be applied.
-Highly indebted banks and firms were to be closed.
-Labour laws were to be changed to make it easier to fire workers, facilitating the closures.
-Regulations on foreign ownership were to be lifted in order to allow foreign banks and firms to buy domestic banks and firms, injecting needed capital and skills.
-All of which required lots of western style restructuring and "reform," and who better to offer this than America's finest investment bankers?39

 In addition, many of the particulars of Thailand's situation, especially its high domestic savings rate, were very different than the ones operating in Mexico.
-Some felt that the remedies were in no small measure intended to remake these economies along Western lines.38 As Marshall Auerback, an investment analyst specializing in the Pacific Rim, observed:
+Some felt that the remedies were in no small measure intended to remake these economies along Western lines.
+As Marshall Auerback, an investment analyst specializing in the Pacific Rim, observed: